zwischenloesung/yapkg/README.md

 * For the first reason read the section "Promise" below.
 We need something reliable.
 * This role will be used by [maestro](https://github.com/inofix/maestro) and must follow the logic used there.
 (Of course, the role can be used without maestro..)

+A note on the only mandatory variable: You need to tell what packages you want to get installed.
+The main variable is 'yapkg\_names' and takes a list of package names.
+As they might be called different on different distributions, you can distinguish between the targets as follows.
+Currently supported are:
+'yapkg\_deb\_names' (Debian).

 Promise
 -------